 Special consideration and extensions

 If you think you need an extension for an assessment item because of some exceptional circumstances beyond your control, you may be eligible to apply for special consideration.
-How you apply depends on whether you’re seeking special consideration for an in-semester task, an end-of-semester exam or an end-of-semester task.
-All the details are on our special consideration web page.

 You might be able to request a short extension from your faculty, but you’ll need to get in touch with your unit coordinator or Chief Examiner for advice (you can find contact details in Moodle).

 You can find out more about how grading and results work at Monash here